cmu-delphi/delphi-epidata/docs/api/covidcast-signals/nhsn.md

 As a result of continuous data quality checks and revisions to data for prior reference dates (also known as "backfill"), data may fluctuate or change week-over-week after initial posting.

+In practice, revisions tend to happen within 2 months of the initial release; older data is unlikely to be revised.
+Of values reported recently (reference date 2 months or less before the issue date), 20% were revisions.
+Values that are revised tend to be revised a small number of times (once or twice).
+Revisions tend to increase values.
+Revisions tend to be small, with a median 2% (mean 5.4%) difference between highest and lowest values seen for a given reference date.

+A handful of values have large revisions, for example, being revised from 10 to 100, but these are rare.

+Texas has many more revisions than other states (7 times more than California during the analysis period).
+However Texas has the lowest median percent difference (0.08%) between high and low values seen for a given reference date.
+Idaho, New Hampshire, Hawaii, and North Dakota have some of the highest median percent differences.

 ## Source and Licensing